French President Emmanuel Macron Lays Out Controversial Labor Overhaul

 The changes, which the government plans to pass by decree later this month, revise a thicket of rules and worker protections that businesses say discourage them from hiring and make it difficult to negotiate conditions with employees.

-Their unveiling marks a moment of truth for the Macron government, which has been consulting with France's combative unions for months in a bid to contain street protests that have undermined efforts by previous administrations to lower France's chronically high unemployment.
+Their unveiling marks a moment of truth for Mr. Macron, who has swiftly lost public support since he swept into office four months ago.
+The new leader has been consulting with France's unions for months in a bid to contain street protests that undermined previous efforts to lower France's chronically high unemployment.
+Those came as other countries such as Spain and Germany managed to usher in changes credited with helping their economies.

 Continue Reading Below